This guide was published in November 2019 and was last updated in February 2020

 “Many companies have forgotten they sell to actual people.
 Humans care about the entire experience, not just the marketing or sales or service.
 To really win in the modern age, you must solve for humans.”

 Now we’re into the technical stuff.

 For those of you unfamiliar with 'keywords' - they're essentially the words and phrases you use to enable search engines (like Google) and people to find your website and content online.

 In the early days of the Internet, websites would be littered with keywords - using every single variation of a word possible to ensure that pages would be picked up by search engines and served to searchers - regardless of intent.

 Fortunately, search engines are now a lot better than they were five years ago but you still need to signpost your content so it can be found by searchers.
-This means search engine optimizing (SEO-ing) your content.
+This means search engine optimising (SEO-ing) your content.

 When we talk about 'content types' we're referring to blogs, eBooks, case studies, infographics, and videos - essentially what kind of content asset you're going to create.

 Each content type has its advantages and disadvantages - and how and where you use them will affect overall engagement.
 For example, a short promotional video on Instagram will be infinitely better than a blog post on the same topic on LinkedIn.